Thursday, June 9, 2011

 For the CSS Tech Challenge we will be posting all the weekly challenges to this blog.
 We would like you to create your own blog where you can blog about your experiences over the next 4 weeks.
 After each posted challenge we will give you an exercise where we will ask you to blog about what you’ve learned, questions, ideas, thoughts, etc. Your blog will serve as place to keep track of your progress.

 For this first exercise you are going to create your own blog.
 We recommend using Blogger, a free online blog hosting service that is easy to use.
-You can create a blog in just three easy steps:
+You can create a blog in just three easy steps: 1.
+Create an account

 2. Name your blog (you can name it anything you want!)